FCView/international-emergency-info/README.md

 ### WARNING

 This info is provided as is, and while I try to keep it updated, the info may change or be inaccurate.
-Please report any information or send a Pull Request with the changes.
+Please report any wrong or inaccurate info or send a Pull Request with the changes.

 # International Emergency Info